GitKangaroo/ForHanae/README.md

 It goes through the basics of the photon counting algorithm and current results, and the important code skeleton is shown on page 5.

+The quadratic background model is developed after this talk, but you could probably understand it from the inline comments.

 ## rich_photon_counting_2024_data.qmt

 The code runs on a QMT file (```rich_photon_counting_2024_data.qmt```).